Cosmological Constraints on Neutrino Masses in Quintessential Inflation: Conclusions

 The ever-increasing volume of high-quality data has enabled cosmological surveys to probe both the early- and late-time Universe with unprecedented precision, placing stringent constraints on some of the most fundamental theories in physics.
 Examples include the inflationary paradigm and neutrino physics.
 In the latter case, cosmological upper bounds on the sum of neutrino masses have progressively approached the lower limits inferred from neutrino oscillation experiments.
 Although no significant tension is currently observed among existing data sets, forthcoming survey configurations are expected to substantially improve these constraints, potentially determining the mass scale of active neutrinos or ruling out some of the standard scenarios within the cosmological model.

 In this work, we tested the total neutrino mass in the framework of a quintessential inflationary model based on the $\alpha-$attractor scenario.
 Data from early- and late-time Universe were considered in order to break some degeneracies in the model parameters.
 We focus on two configurations of the cosmological model.
 The best constraint for the neutrino masses is obtained for the $\mathrm{Cosmo\, I}$ model, $\sum m_\nu < 0.067$ eV, which seems to exclude the inverted ordering while still being in agreement with the normal one.
+We emphasize that, with respect to dynamical dark energy models, this is one of the most restrictive results for total neutrino masses in the current literature\footnote{For comparison, this restriction is $6\%$ more restrictive than that obtained for the thawing parameterizations in \cite{Rodrigues:2025hso} and $48\%$ more restrictive than that obtained for the CPL parameterization from DESI collaboration~\cite{DESI:2025ejh}.}.
 On the other hand, the limits for the $\mathrm{Cosmo\, II}$ model are consistent with both orderings, $\sum m_\nu < 0.116$ eV.
 Also, $68\%$ C.L. constraints for $\alpha$ were obtained on both models (see \eqref{Tab1} and \eqref{Tab2}), while only upper limits were obtained at $95\%$ C.L.
-In what concerns curvature, the CMB measurements returned negative values for $\Omega_k$, with the late-time data displacing this parameter into the positive range.
+In what concerns curvature, the CMB measurements returned negative values for $\Omega_K$, with the late-time data displacing this parameter into the positive range.
 Although the $95\%$ C.L. constraints on both models are still consistent with the flat Universe, which is an important consistency test for inflation itself, the apparent tension between these constraints may point to an underlying discrepancy between the scales measured from early and late Universe.

 We also test the model against the configurations of future cosmological surveys.
 The results project a notable improvement in parameter sensitivity.
 For the $\alpha$-attractor parameter, we obtain an improvement in precision of approximately $72\%$ with respect to the most constraining current case.
 For the total neutrino mass, we also find a significant increase in sensitivity, corresponding to an improvement of roughly $8.6\%$ in constraining power.
-It is worth noting that this increase in precision may help determine the scale of neutrino masses and, ultimately, establish the neutrino hierarchy.
+We suppose that this modest improvement in the constraints on the total neutrino masses is mainly due to the already exceptional precision of the Planck data, particularly the lensing potential reconstruction.
+Nevertheless, it is worth noting that this increase in precision may help determine the scale of neutrino masses and, ultimately, establish the neutrino hierarchy.

 Although current experiments have not yet provided a clear determination of the origin of neutrino masses, future cosmological surveys hold significant potential to address long-standing questions regarding the fundamental nature of these particles.
 Meanwhile, forecast constraints on the sum of neutrino masses suggest that this parameter may act as a powerful probe of viable quintessence scenarios.